How To Print From iPad or iPhone

 There are several ways to print from iPad or iPhone: 1.
-AirPrint Enabled Printers – this is by far the easiest method as AirPrint-enabled applications can print directly to any printer that supports AirPrint – unlike a Windows computer you don’t need to install any driver software or configure the printer.
+AirPrint Enabled Printers – this is by far the easiest method as AirPrint-enabled applications can print directly to any printer that supports it – unlike a Windows computer you don’t need to install any driver software or configure the printer.

-Just tap Print, select the printer that supports AirPrint, and print.
+Just tap Print, select the printer that supports AirPrint, and go.
 It’s that simple.
 To use AirPrint, you need one of the following devices with the latest version of iOS: iPad (all models), iPhone (3GS or later) or iPod touch (3rd generation or later).

-2. Printer Manufacturer Apps
+2. Manufacturer Apps

-If your printer is not AirPrint enabled, you may still be able to print directly from your iPad or iPhone by using an app from your printer manufacturer – most (not Dell) provide free apps to enable printing and/or scanning although the functionality and ease of use varies considerably from near perfect to almost worthless… Note: each app may support only a limited range of printers – check the app’s download page to see if your printer is supported.
+If your printer is not AirPrint enabled, you may still be able to print directly from your iPad or iPhone by using an app from your printer manufacturer – most (not Dell) provide free apps to enable printing and/or scanning although the functionality and ease of use varies considerably from near perfect to almost worthless… Note: each app may support only a limited range of printers – check the app’s download page to see if yours is supported.

 Epson iPrint – Free.
 Print to nearby wireless Epson printers.
-Print photos, webpages and files including Microsoft Word, Excel, PowerPoint and PDF documents.
+For photos, webpages and files including Microsoft Word, Excel, PowerPoint and PDF documents.
 You can even scan and save your file or send in an e-mail.
 Ratings – 4 stars and good reviews.
 Available here.

 Canon Easy-PhotoPrint – Free.
 Allows you to print photos (and PDF documents) and scan from your iPhone, iPod touch or iPad on a compatible PIXMA multifunction printer via a local wireless network.
-Ratings – 3 stars and mixed reviews, primarily because it only prints photos and PDFs, not documents.
+Ratings – 3 stars and mixed reviews, primarily because it only does photos and PDFs, not documents.
 Available here.